 A fun fact about San Basilio de Palenque

-The Spanish opinioned that the town belonged to the saint that gave the name to the place, in this case, the saint San Basilio.
+The Spanish opinioned that the town belonged to the saint that gives the name to the place.
 So they named it Palenque de San Basilio.
 In opposition, the Palenqueros named their town San Basilio de Palenque, indicating that the Saint belongs to the town and not the other way around.
 They argued that their home doesn’t belong to anyone.
 In the end, the Palenqueros won the argument and so today the town is called San Basilio de Palenque.

 Who are the famous Palenqueras?